Aplank2014/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 Semantic HTML is all about meaning, it's a way to specify what kind of element each tag is.
+Many people can standardize their code using the same type of semantic tags instead of everyone making up their own.
+It aids in readability for other coders and helps communicate more effectively with the browser.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.